Mastering the Half Marathon: Proven Pacing Strategies and Training Plans to Crush Your PB

 SunRecovery2-33 mi very easy, optional strides

-• Personalised pace zones: Input your RPE‑derived goal pace; the system will colour‑code zones (green = easy, amber = tempo, red = hard).
+• Personalised pace zones: input your RPE-derived goal pace; the system colour-codes zones (green = easy, amber = tempo, red = hard).

-The beauty of running is that it rewards patience, curiosity, and the willingness to listen to your own body.
-By anchoring your training in effort‑based pacing, you give yourself a flexible, science‑backed framework that grows with you – turning the abstract number on a race clock into a feeling you can recognise on any run.
+Running pays back those who stay patient, stay curious, and listen to what their body says.
+Anchor your training in effort-based pacing, and you build a flexible, science-supported framework that grows as you do, turning an abstract number on a race clock into something tangible you can feel on any run.

-Run it with a watch that shows your current pace and the coloured zone for your goal effort.
-Notice how the numbers shift as you become fitter – that’s your body adapting, and that’s the essence of self‑coaching.
+Bring a watch that shows you your current pace and your effort zone.
+Watch how the numbers shift as you improve.
+That’s your body adapting, and that’s the heart of self-coaching.

 References